Isabella Gamez

-Isabella Marie Gamez (born February 1, 1999) is a Filipino pair skater who competes for the Philippines with her partner Aleksandr Korovin.
-Gamez and Korovin are the first pair from Southeast Asia and the Philippines to qualify and compete in the final segment of the 2023 World Figure Skating Championships.
-They are the first international medalists for the Philippines in pairs skating, first pair to compete at the Grand Prix of Figure Skating for Southeast Asia and the Philippines, as well as two-time Philippine National Champions for pairs skating bringing attention to the sport in the tropical country.
+Isabella Marie Gamez (born February 1, 1999) is an American-born Filipino pair skater who competes for the Philippines with her partner Aleksandr Korovin.
+Gamez and Korovin are the first pair from Southeast Asia and the Philippines to qualify and compete in the final segment of the World Championships (2023).
+They are the first international medalists for the Philippines in pairs skating, first pair to compete at the Grand Prix of Figure Skating for Southeast Asia and the Philippines, as well as two-time Philippine National champions.

 With her former skating partner, David-Alexandre Paradis, Isabella competed in the final segment at the 2020 Four Continents Championships.
-They were the first figure skating pairs team to represent the Philippines at International Skating Union competitions starting in 2019.
+They were the first figure skating pairs team to represent the Philippines at an International Skating Union competition.

 Competing for Spain in junior pairs with her former skating partner, Tòn Cónsul, she is the 2018 Spanish Junior National champion and finished 13th at the 2018 World Junior Championships.

 Personal life

-Gamez was born on February 1, 1999, to Filipino parents, Gerardo Alisangco Gamez and Maria Victoria Webb Ramirez.
+Gamez was born on February 1, 1999, to Filipino parents.
 Both parents were born and raised in Quezon City.
 Gamez is the grandniece of former Philippines Olympics basketball player, Senator Freddie Webb on her mother's side.
 Her paternal grandfather is Dr. Gilberto Gamez, former Dean of University of Santo Tomas in the Philippines.
 She grew up regularly spending time in Manila, maintaining a close tie to her Philippine roots and both sides of her family living there.
 In addition to figure skating, Gamez is a scuba diver, who spends time in Anilao, Mabini, Batangas.
 She also enjoys painting and baking.

 On March 20, 2024, Isabella Gamez was among the major Filipina athlete awardees at the inaugural Women in Sports Awards, hosted by the Philippine Sports Commission at the Rizal Memorial Coliseum in Manila.